actopozipc/vtfpy/README.md

 timesteps, box = read_vtf("particles.vtf", Particle)

 ```
-🤝 Contributing
+## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-If you have an idea to improve this tool — bug fixes, feature extensions, or documentation — feel free to submit a pull request or open an issue.
+As normal in FOSS software, if you have an idea to improve this tool (ug fixes, feature extensions, or documentation), just submit a pull request or open an issue.